JMPerez/spotify-player/README.md

 # Spotify Player

-A server plus a light library to create integrations with the [Spotify Web API Connect endpoints](https://developer.spotify.com/web-api/web-api-connect-endpoint-reference/).
+A node.js server plus a light JS library to create integrations with the [Spotify Web API Connect endpoints](https://developer.spotify.com/web-api/web-api-connect-endpoint-reference/).

 ## Using the library